beuted/angular1-workshop/workshop/02-webpack-and-typescript-angular-one-app/README.md

 $ npm install --save-dev @types/webpack-env
 ```

-After doing that your IDE should start should much less red and compilation shoulds go fine.
+After doing that your IDE should start should much less red but compilation will still fail

 ## Fixing the imports